-But, conversely you know from other posts we have a mortgage.
+Now you know from other posts we have a mortgage.
 As such we do have debt.
 In fact I have more than just a mortgage.
 I have a car loan that I use for leverage.
 I purchased a car that I could have paid for with cash with a 0 percent loan in order to invest the difference in low risk alternatives.
 I essentially arbitraged myself a return by taking that same money and posting it on my mortgage at a then 4.5 percent.
 This derived a risk free return of about 3.8 percent after taxes.
 I have explored the pros and cons of this prior in the post on Leverage, so I will not go too far down into the pros and cons.
-But either way it’s obvious we do have debt.
-The government has debt as well, over 19 trillion as of this writing.
+But either way it’s obvious we do owe money to someone else.
+The government has liabilities as well, over 19 trillion as of this writing.

 In Debt Versus Debt

 But are we in Debt?
 Note the word before debt, in.
 Debt has a connotation in this country.
 The concept of having spent more than you take in over a sustained period of time.
 Being in debt to me means not just owing money, but essentially having more liabilities than assets to pay the debt with.
 It may not be obvious from my prior post on financial independence, but I have more than enough assets to pay what we owe.
 Therefore in my opinion we are not “In Debt”.

 The government meanwhile, by most measures, is in debt, but perhaps not all.
 From a tax revenue perspective the deficit and debt numbers are astronomical.
 There are some other considerations for the government here we will explore in a moment, but at least per my current definition the government is “in debt”.